×

 In descending order

-Lorenzo Fantini once wrote in 1879: If Nebbiolo is the prince among grape varieties, then Barolo is the king of wines.
-This honorable title has stuck to the great wine made from the Nebbiolo grape in the small growing region southwest of the truffle town of Alba in Piedmont.
+Lorenzo Fantini wrote in 1879: If Nebbiolo is the prince among grape varieties, then Barolo is the king of wines.
+This honorable title has stuck to the great wine from the Nebbiolo grape in the small growing area southwest of the truffle town of Alba in Piedmont to this day.

 From Italy, or more precisely from Piedmont, comes one of the most important wines in the world.
-Barolo is one of the great varietal wines of the world.
-Since time immemorial, the Nebbiolo grape has been cultivated in Piedmont.
+Barolo DOCG is one of the great single-varietal wines of the world.
+Since time immemorial, the Nebbiolo grape has been grown here.
 But it was not until the mid-19th century that noble families from the House of Savoy realized that the best Nebbiolo grape grew in the region now designated as the Barolo area.
-However, it takes far more than just the right type of grape to produce a truly royal red wine.
+However, it takes far more than just the right type of grape to make a truly royal red wine.
 Care and skill are required, as well as a large portion of luck and - above all - patience.
-Barolo is a wine that uniquely reflects its vintage and needs a lot of time, its hard tannins make it inaccessible when young, time must mellow it and grind its edges without further ado it can be stored for 20 or 30 years.
+Barolo is a wine that uniquely reflects its vintage and needs a lot of time, its hard tannins make it inaccessible when young, it needs time.
+Sometimes 20 or 30 years.